Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 ## Provided Test Account

-The following account is pre-loaded with examples of different case-uses for the Office Champion website.
+The following account is pre-loaded with examples of different use cases for the Office Champion website.

-Examiners are welcome to login using the following information and be greeted by with an example of an active user account, with multiple leagues, titles and members.
+Examiners are welcome to log in using the following information and be greeted by an example of an active user account, with multiple leagues, titles and members.

 **TEST ACCOUNT LOGIN INFORMATION**